A little guide about furnace and duct cleaning timing.

 When should I clean my furnace and ducts? – It is the most common question asked by many home homeowners to our technicians and staff.
 Afterall a complete furnace and duct cleaning, with dryer vents and other popular components can cost anywhere from $200 to $400 on average.
 In the spirit of economizing this question is a very important one.

 The simple answer, provided by our senior furnace cleaning technicians with decades of experience is a cleaning every 2 years.
 However, if there are children or pets living in the house this should be done as often as once every year due to the potentially added accumulation of dander, hair, dirt and other pollutants.

 In addition to the above, there can be other signs that might indicate a furnace and duct cleaning is needed right away.
 Some obvious ones maybe the age of the house, its furnace and ductwork but others might not be so obvious and equal in importance …

 Ask yourself one of the following questions:

-If the answer is yes to any of these, it can be clear signs that your home’s furnace and duct system are due for a through cleaning.
-Also but to a lesser extent these can also be signs of dirty duct work:
+If the answer is ‘YES’ to any of these, it can be a clear sign that your home’s furnace and duct system are due for a professional cleaning.
+In addition but to a lesser extent the following can also sign a dirty ductwork:

-Dust and mites might not be the only pollutants hiding in your duct work.
-Our technicians have found old beer bottles, roaches, rodents and even lost house pets! ( hamsters, cats, birds ).
+Dust and mites might not be the only pollutants hiding in your ductwork.
+Over the decades our technicians have found old beer bottles, roaches, rodents and even lost housepets! ( hamsters, cats, birds ).
 These larger pollutants often decompose very slowly and can pose serious health issues to the house inhabitants.